srappaport/kwk-level-1-lecture-009-iteration-with-arrays-teachers-l1/README.md

-# Ruby Arrays - Iterating
+# Lecture 009: Iteration With Arrays

 ## Objectives